Mufaro's Beautiful Daughters: Summary

-Mufaro is a villager who lives with his two daughters, Nyasha and Manyara.
-The two sisters are opposites in many ways, as Nyasha is seen favorably by the villagers for her kindness while Manyara is bad tempered and bullies her sister whenever their father's back is turned.
+Mufaro is a villager who lives with his two daughters, Manyara and Nyasha.
+The two sisters are beautiful, but are opposites in many ways.
+Manyara is bad tempered and bullies her sister whenever their father's back is turned, while Nyasha is seen favorably by the villagers for her kindness.
 When they learn of the Great King's request for his citizens to send him any women they see as worthy of becoming his wife, their father chooses to send both of his daughters.
-Manyara goes first and along the way meets a hungry child, but refuses to offer him any food.
+Manyara goes first and along the way meets a hungry boy, but refuses to offer him any food.
 She also comes across an old woman offering advice on how to progress past a grove of laughing trees and a man with his head tucked under his arm, but does not listen to them and hurries to the royal city.
-Conversely, when Nyasha leaves on her trek she chooses to feed the young boy and listens to the old woman.
-When she and her father arrive in the city they are met by her frightened sister.
-Manyara begs them not to go into the king's chambers, as there is a giant monster in there that recited her bad deeds and threatened to devour her, and Manyara is frightened that it will harm her sister.
-However, when Nyasha enters the chambers she is met by a harmless garden snake named Nyoka she had met while gardening earlier.
+Conversely, when Nyasha leaves on her trek, she chooses to feed the young boy a yam and listens to the old woman.
+When Nyasha and her father arrive in the city they are met by her frightened sister.
+Manyara begs them not to go into the king's chambers, as there is a giant monster (a snake with five heads) in there that recited her bad deeds and threatened to devour her.
+Manyara is frightened that it will harm her sister, but Nyasha enters the chambers.
+Upon her arrival, Nyasha is met by a harmless garden snake named Nyoka she had met while gardening earlier.
 He reveals himself as the king and states that he had shapeshifted during the journey in order to test the sisters' personalities and kindness.
-He chooses to marry Nyasha due to her kindness and beauty, making her the queen, while Manyara becomes Nyasha's servant.
+Nyoka chooses to marry Nyasha due to her kindness and beauty, making her the queen, while Manyara becomes one of Nyasha's servants.